ledgerwatch/erigon-lib/rcompress/docs/brief.md

 3. Creates blocks of words whos size <= 16MB, by reading word by word from uncomressed file and sends those blocks down the channel to precompress (or better to say create flags for compression, will be explained in [Block compression and decompression](#block-compression-and-decompression)).
 This will record flags in separate file.
 Every worker that does "precompress" after finishing its job passes (sends through the channel) the same block to another read-only function, whos job is to count number of prefixes that were used, and to separate prefixes with size 4 from the rest.

 4. Reduces dicitonary size and sorts it.
 Since some prefixes in dictionary may be refered once, it doesn't make sense to keep them in dictionary, so they are removed.
-Alos, removed prefixes with size 4, if refernce count is <= 2.
+Also, removed prefixes with size 4, if refernce count is <= 2.
 Then all of the prefixes that hasn't been removed are sorted in descending order.
 So that the most referred prefix is in 0th position, next most referred is in 1st and so on.
 This is the final shape of the dictionary.

 ## Dictionary compression and decompression

 Dictionary compression and decompression is similar to block compression and decompression.
 They share the same encoding and decoding techniques.
 The main differences are:
-- during dictionary compression dictionary encoder refers to the previously seen similar patterns in dictionary (LZ77 approach), while block compression/decompression is referred to dictionary for similar patterns.
+- during dictionary compression dictionary encoder refers to the previously seen similar patterns in itself (LZ77 approach), while block compression/decompression is referred to dictionary for similar patterns.
 - dictionary decompression decodes entire dictionary at once, while block decompression decodes word by word.